sqoerk-dev/Hassio-Addons/portainer/README.md

 **Home Assistant DOES NOT SUPPORT running third party containers** on Home Assistant OS or Supervised installation types.
 Ignoring this, will render your system as unsupported!

-## Support

-Got questions?

-You have several options to get them answered:

-- The [Home Assistant Community Add-ons Discord chat server][discord] for add-on support and feature requests.
-- The [Home Assistant Discord chat server][discord-ha] for general Home Assistant discussions and questions.
-- The Home Assistant [Community Forum][forum].
-- Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

 You could also [open an issue here][issue] GitHub.